 - Lithotine, kerosene, and mineral spirits are skin and eye irritants and inhalation can cause intoxication and respiratory irritation.

 - The solvents contained in vinyl lacquers can include highly toxic isophorone and cyclohexanone.
-Methyl ethyl ketone (MEK), which is moderately toxic, is often used as a thinner.
+Methyl ethyl ketone (MEK) is often used as a thinner and is considered moderately toxic.

 - Dichromate salts may cause skin and nasal ulceration and allergic reactions, and are suspect cancer-causing agents.